Sophie, Duchess of Edinburgh: Public life

+On 29 April 2024, the Duchess visited Ukraine, the first British royal to make the trip since the Russian invasion, where she met with President Volodymyr Zelenskyy.
+Sophie also met with survivors of war-related sexual violence and torture as well as children who had been returned to Ukraine after being abducted from their families by Russia.
+She also paid her respects to victims of the massacre in Bucha.
+In October 2024, she became the first member of the royal family to visit Chad where she met with refugees who had fled to the country following the Sudanese civil war and had experienced sexual violence during the conflict.

+She undertakes hundreds of public engagements annually, with a focus on education, healthcare, and military outreach.

 Charity work and patronage

-The Earl and Countess of Wessex established their foundation The Wessex Youth Trust in 1999 to support initiatives and charities that help children and young people.
-After twenty years of operation, the Wessex Youth Trust was renamed the Earl and Countess of Wessex Charitable Trust in 2019 and its management was transferred to the Private Office of the Earl and Countess of Wessex and Forfar.
-It was announced that the Trust's broad charitable objectives would not change, however, their future efforts would be aimed towards supporting a different range of charities.
+The Earl and Countess of Wessex established their foundation, the Bagshot Park Charity, later renamed the Wessex Youth Trust, in 1999 to support initiatives and charities that help children and young people.
+After twenty years of operation, the Wessex Youth Trust reverted back to an earlier name, the Earl and Countess of Wessex Charitable Trust, in 2019 and its management was transferred to the private office of the Earl and Countess of Wessex and Forfar.
+It was announced that the trust's broad charitable objectives would not change, however, their future efforts would be aimed towards supporting a different range of charities.
+In July 2023, the trust's remaining funds were transferred to the Edinburgh Trust No. 2, which was originally set up in 1964.

-In 2000, she became patron of a number of organisations, including Foundation of Light (formerly Sunderland A.F.C Foundation) which develops educational and community programmes in northern England, based around football.
+In 2000, Sophie became patron of a number of organisations, including Foundation of Light (formerly Sunderland A.F.C Foundation) which develops educational and community programmes in northern England, based around football.
 Moved by the death of her friend Jill Dando in 1999, the Countess became a trustee of UCL Jill Dando Institute, an institute of crime science established in her name in 2001.
 As a full-time member of the royal family, part of her focus became charities that dealt with communications difficulties, including Southampton General Hospital, and the New Haven Trust in Toronto, a learning centre for children with autism.
 In 2003, she became patron of Tomorrow's People Trust, which helps the disadvantaged to find work, housing and a place in society.
 In February 2003, Sophie became patron and ambassador of Meningitis Now, a charity that supports meningitis patients and raises awareness of the disease.
 Later that month, she became patron to The Scar Free Foundation, a medical research charity coordinating funds in wound healing, burns and cleft research.
 In 2003, she succeeded Queen Elizabeth The Queen Mother as patron of the Royal College of Speech and Language Therapists.
+Also in 2003, she became patron of the Moor House School & College, which specialises in helping children who have Developmental language disorder.